nick-hop/lpz2vc4/README.md

 ## Features

-- Load an authorization token from an environment variable
 - Query the VC4 server for all programs
 - Monitor a directory for changes and upload new programs to the server
 - Save and load the authorization token and server IP address to a configuration file